thejsj/rethinkdb-proxy/README.md

 |--------------------|-------------------------|-------------|---------------|
 | `allowSysDbAccess` | `--allow-sys-db-access` | `false`     |               |

 Allow access to the `rethinkdb` database.
+This is not allowed by default, because access to this database allows to delete all other data.

 ### Tables <a name='tables'></a>